gr4sp/simulationEngine/README.md

 ## compile java files

+You can use [InteliJ](https://www.jetbrains.com/idea/).
+Once installed, open the project clicking on the gr4sp.iml file.
+You can compile/build and run from InteliJ.

-run this command from the root of the repo to make the bash script executable
+Alternatively, run this command from the root of the repo to make the bash script executable

 ```
 chmod +x *.sh